rockit-astro/mountd-talon/README.md

   "daemon": "onemetre_telescope", # Run the server as this daemon.
 Daemon types are registered in `rockit.common.daemons`.
   "log_name": "teld", # The name to use when writing messages to the observatory log.
   "control_machines": ["OneMetreDome", "OneMetreTCS"], # Machine names that are allowed to control (rather than just query) state.
 Machine names are registered in `rockit.common.IP`.
-  "telescope": "W1m", # Either W1m or SuperWASP
+  "telescope": "W1m", # Either W1m or NGTS
   "virtual": false, # Run talon's telescoped with simulated hardware.
   "query_delay": 1, # Delay between shared memory queries.
   "initialization_timeout": 60, # Maximum time allowed for talon's telescoped to start.